-Family-Based Visas in Dallas
+Family-Based Visa Lawyers in Dallas

 U.S. immigration law allows United States citizens and lawful permanent residents to sponsor certain relatives for temporary and permanent visas in the United States.
 The law separates the visa types for these relatives into two distinct groups.
 The first group is for "Immediate Relative" visas, and these visas are "unlimited."
 This means that there is no limit on the number of immigrants who can enter the U.S. on these visas each year.